triton-inference-server/model_navigator/examples/14_optimize_and_serve_onnx_and_tensorrt_ensemble_on_pytriton/README.md

 pip install --extra-index-url https://pypi.ngc.nvidia.com .[torch]
 ```

-**Note**: run this command from main catalog inside the repository
+**Note**: run this command from the main catalog inside the repository

-## Exmaple must be executed from it's directory
+## Example must be executed from its directory
 ```bash
 cd examples/14_optimize_and_serve_onnx_and_tensorrt_ensemble_on_pytriton
 ```

 ## Generate TensorRT model
-TensorRT plan must be generated on target machine.
+TensorRT plan must be generated on the target machine.

 ```bash
 python ./generate_tensorrt_model.py